 You need to explore ALL planets near your territory if you truly want to prevent Borg infestation.
 Even dropping 1 clan with scouts will give you advance warning that a probe has taken the planet and a Borg colony is forming.

 Most races will have a terrible time dealing with Cubes.
-While they are very expensive for the Borg to make, they are also very difficult for other races to destroy.
+While they are very expensive for the Borg to make and equip with fighters, they are also very difficult for other races to destroy.
 Whenever possible, you want to out-maneuver cubes, and destroy their Firecloud network.
 Because of the extreme fuel costs of moving cubes around the normal way, the Firecloud network is critical to Borg aggression and positioning.

 Borg Strategy by Faqudi: